peterhurford/peterhurford.github.io/_posts/2014-05-25-sunday-links-26.markdown

 Think of all the possibilities.</blockquote>

-***
+-

 There's a game called <a href="http://superhotgame.com/">Super Hot</a>.
 It’s part puzzle and part shooter.
 You have to deal with limited ammo and a refreshingly realistic one shot kills you, but you’re not stressed as you get enough time to think about your strategy and your shots.
 In the end, you get to run around as some sort of (refreshingly unrealistic) super ninja.
-(Robin Hanson and Jesse Galef <a href="http://www.overcomingbias.com/2014/05/first-person-em-shooter.html">think the shooter is like what life would be like as a computer emulated brain.)
+(Robin Hanson and Jesse Galef <a href="http://www.overcomingbias.com/2014/05/first-person-em-shooter.html">think the shooter is like what life would be like as a computer emulated brain</a>.)

 I’ve been having a bit too much fun with this.
 Right now <a href="http://superhotgame.com/play-prototype">it can be played in the browser</a>, but there's also <a href="https://www.kickstarter.com/projects/375798653/superhot">A Kickstarter</a> for a full version of the game (already fully funded, but they're working toward some cooler additional things).

-***
+-

 Some satire on the idea of pitching effective altruism, from Michael Bitton: <a href="http://a-nice-place-to-live.blogspot.ca/2014/04/the-worlds-worst-meme.html">The World's Worst Meme</a>.
 Maybe "self-sacrifice" is not a big seller.

 In related news, <a href="http://www.benkuhn.net/outreach">Ben Kuhn writes some reflection about effective altruism outreach gathered from running "Harvard Effective Altruism" for two years</a>.

-***
+-

 Speaking of effective altruism, here's a good real life example: should Detroit sell off masterpieces in the local art museum to help stabalize the finances of the city?